halelab/GBS-SNP-CROP/README.md

 This is the official development repository for GBS-SNP-CROP

-The original manuscript could be downloaded from [BMC Bioinformatic page][1].
+The original manuscript could be found on [BMC Bioinformatic page][1].

 Please, see [GBS-SNP-CROP User manual][2].